thisdot/starter.dev/starters/angular-apollo-tailwind/README.md

 - Copy and rename the `starters/angular-apollo-tailwind` directory to the name of your new project.
 - `cd` into your project directory and run `yarn`.
-- Run `yarn dev` to start the development server.
+- Run `yarn start` to start the development server.
 - Open your browser to `http://localhost:4200` to see the included example code running.

 ## Commands

-- `yarn serve` - Starts the development server.
+- `yarn start` - Starts the development server.
 - `yarn build` - Builds a compiled version of your app.
 - `yarn test` - Runs the unit tests.
 - `yarn storybook` - Starts the Storybook UI.